tbee/sway/README.md

     }
 }

-// Contains generated code
-public class DoubleStack extends TripleStackData {
+// Contains the generated code public class DoubleStack extends TripleStackData {
     public String getName() {...}
     public void setName(String name) {...}
+    public DoubleStack name(String v) {...}
 }
 ```

 Using self seems like a small price to pay for not having to write all the JavaBean methods manually.
 But that is a personal opinion.

-The bean generator use compiler annotations, so it will automatically be picked up by build tool.
+The bean generator uses compiler annotations, so it will automatically be picked up by a build tool like Maven.
-IDE usually need to have compiler annotations activated.
+IDEs usually need to have compiler annotations activated.

 ## Compatibility